Just Us Two TravelEuropean City Breaks & Faraway Destinations

 All refreshed and energised, we continued on with our trip.
 The next part was fun.
 We had to travel through Arikok National Park to get to our next destination.
 Uncle Johnny told us he was putting the jeep into 4×4 mode and that we should hold on.
 Off we went, up and down dirt tracks bouncing from our seats.
 It was incredibly fun.

-As Vicky is not a strong swimmer, she was apprehensive about the next bit.
+As Vicky isn’t a strong swimmer, she was apprehensive about the next bit.
 We parked at the top of the hill, a short walk down to the Conchi Natural Pool.
 Luckily they had a life vest for people to use, but she was still nervous.
 I reassured her and told Vicky everything would be fine, and that I would watch over her.
 I also said that she would miss out on an incredible experience if she stayed behind.

 We had a quick safety briefing.
 We were told to avoid the rocks at the far end of the pool and only stay within it.
 The rip-tide and currents outside of this area were far too dangerous.
 After a small walk down to the sea, and a very slippy climb into the pool we were in.
 It was incredible; it was warm.
 We saw lots of crabs crawling on the rocks, and colourful tropical fish beneath our feet.
 I was off with my GoPro camera and Vicky was just happy floating around; I am so glad she trusted me and I know she had the best time.
 Conquering all these little fears, she has, one at a time.